wolffiex/spacewar/README.md

 **Rx Spacewar** is a two player network arcade game in the category of low friction games like the original [Spacewar!](http://en.wikipedia.org/wiki/Spacewar_(video_game)), [Asteroids](http://en.wikipedia.org/wiki/Asteroids_(video_game)), and [Maelstrom](http://en.wikipedia.org/wiki/Maelstrom_(1992_video_game)).

-Its implementation is an experiment in applying the principles of reactive programming to make a fault tolerant distributed system that is eventually consistent.
+Its implementation is an experiment in applying the principles of reactive programming to make a practical example of a fault tolerant distributed system that is eventually consistent.

 <!--

 The process of developing this little game made me realize how alien the reactive paradigm feels at first.
 When I started, I collected all the input in a reactive stream, dumped that in a global variable and then wrote a conventional imperative arcade game that peeked at that input in a conventional game loop.
 But one thing I really liked about Rx was I was able to do that and get something working and then slowly figure out how to adapt to the Reactive paradigm.

-One thing I noticed was the way this upended my intutions about modularity.
+One thing I noticed was the way this upended my intuitions about modularity.
 For example, when I originally wrote this, I had the files divided into the semantic things in the game, like ships, and shots and players.
 Over time, I refactored this along functional lines: ticking the simulation, or drawing.
 It was tickles me that functional programming is, well, more functional.

 But what Ben XXX said when he came here was that it takes about 6 weeks to become comfortable and looking at my git log, that's exactly where I am.
 Over time, I was able to adapt my imperative code better to the reactive paradigm.